pulkit6559/solid-decentralized-notes/README.md

 - Readfile
 - Policy framework
 - Revoking access for shared and public notes and adding this to the frontend
 - Frontend, list all own notes, all readable shared notes and all public notes
+- Added functionality of "Edit Button"

 ## Roadmap